Canada · duration itinerary

 - Bring cash as they may not accept cards.

-→ Hike from Lake Louise. - Afternoon~90 minMoraine Lakelandmark
+→ Hike from Lake Louise parking lot. - Afternoon~90 minMoraine Lakelandmark

 - Morning~150 minBanff Gondolaviewpoint

-Ascend Sulphur Mountain for unparalleled panoramic views of six mountain ranges, the Bow Valley, and the town of Banff.
-The summit boardwalk offers interpretive exhibits and stunning photo opportunities.
+Ride to the summit of Sulphur Mountain for panoramic views of six mountain ranges, the Bow Valley, and the town of Banff.
+Explore the boardwalk and interpretive center at the top.

 Insider tips

-- ◆Book accommodations and popular activities well in advance, especially for summer travel.
+- ◆Book accommodation and popular activities (like Moraine Lake shuttle) well in advance, especially during peak season.

 - ◆Purchase a Parks Canada Discovery Pass for entry into the national park.

-- ◆Download offline maps as cell service can be spotty.
+- ◆Download offline maps as cell service can be spotty in many areas.

 Packing highlights